 Out of the symphony that he created, I used a musical phrase to create another symphony, which I called The Metamorphic Technique®.
 The main difference with St. John's approach is the importance I give to the attitude of detachment on the part of the Metamorphic Technique® practitioner.
 At one point, I became a Sufi minister in my quest for union with the divine.
 Until I realised that there was no quest, no purpose necessary.
 Being has no purpose for being.

-I created the Metamorphic Association, a charitable organisation which became an Educational Trust in 1984.
+I created the Metamorphic Association, a charitable organisation which became an Educational Trust in 1984, as a Governing Body in order to disseminate and protect Metamorphic Technique®.
 My work has been to introduce the Metamorphic Technique® in workshops given throughout the world, in the publication of books and articles, and in training practitioners to become Metamorphic Technique® teachers.